ShyLionTjmn/mapper/README.md

 This is network mapper software.
 It walks through network using SNMP.
 It DOES NOT probe any IP.
 It uses CDP-MIB, LLDP-MIB, EIGRP-MIB, /30, /31 for neigbour discovery.

 Closely tied with my ipdb project.
-It ueses it for location and project filtering.
+It uses it for location and project filtering.

-map-scanner - data govering daemon
+map-scanner - data gathering daemon

 map-broker - http server for GUI and backend, also processes scanner data and builds links, add neighbours to scan